 I am a healthy family member and provided a sample to help with the patient’s WES.
 Why don’t I get a WES report?

 The purpose of WES is to find an answer for the symptoms in the patient, not to find all of the genetic variants in every family member tested.
-If samples are received on the patient and one or more family members, all variants relating to the cause of the patient’s symptoms, and whether they have been inherited or are de novo, are included in the patient’s report.
+If samples are received on the patient and one or more family members, all variants relating to the cause of the patient’s symptoms, and whether they have been inherited or are de novo (that is, a new genetic change in the patient that was not inherited), are included in the patient’s report.

 Secondary findings for family members participating in WES are reported in separate, individual reports if the other family members want to receive this information.